Louisville Muhammad Ali International Airport: Terminal

-The Jerry E. Abramson Terminal is the airport's main commercial terminal.
+The Jerry E. Abramson Terminal, named after former Lieutenant Governor and five-term Louisville mayor Jerry Abramson, is the airport's main commercial terminal.
 It consists of two floors with ground transportation and baggage claim services on the first floor and ticketing, passenger drop off, and concourse access on the second floor.
 There are 24 gates in the two concourses.
 These concourses are connected by a rotunda and connector that contains a unified security checkpoint located in the main section of the terminal.